gagneurlab/MMSplice_MTSplice/README.md

 `MMSplice` can work directly with those files, however, some filtering is higly recommended.

 - Filter for protein coding genes.
-- Filter out duplicated exons.
-The same exon can be annotated multiple times if it appears in multiple transcripts.
-  This will cause duplicated predictions.

-We provide a filtered version [here](https://raw.githubusercontent.com/gagneurlab/MMSplice_paper/master/data/shared/Homo_sapiens.GRCh37.75.chr.uniq_exon.gtf.gz).
-Note this version has chromosome names in the format `chr*`.
-You may need to remove them to match the chromosome names in your fasta file.

 #### 2. Prepare variant (VCF) file
 A correctly formatted VCF file with work with `MMSplice`, however the following steps will make it less prone to false positives: